JoeyBernhardt/NumericalEcology/Chap-9-presentation.md

 ```

 ## NMDS
--the objective is to plot dissimilar objects far apart in the ordination space and similar objects close to one another.
+- the objective is to plot dissimilar objects far apart in the ordination space and similar objects close to one another.
--can use any distance matrix
+- can use any distance matrix
--can deal with missing data
+- can deal with missing data

 ## NMDS applied to the fish species - Bray-Curtis distance matrix